-If you’re rating the strength of your network by the number of Facebook friends you have, it’s time for a lesson in leadership networking.
+If you’re rating the strength of your network by the number of friends you have on social media, it’s time for a lesson in leadership networking.

 Leadership networking is about developing and using your networks in a way that builds relationships and strengthens alliances in service of your organization’s work and goals.

-Grayson offers 6 rules for effective leadership networking:
+The book outlines 6 helpful rules for effective leadership networking:

 - Be sincere.
 Networking isn’t a ploy for getting your way.
 If you earn a reputation as someone who takes but doesn’t give, who uses information inappropriately, or who breaks confidences, your networks will shut down.

 - Use power thoughtfully.
 Power is the ability to get things done.
 You’ll need 3 sources of power to build your network: your reputation, your alliances, and your position.
 Be the leader who gets results, can be held accountable, and has connections with key influencers or decision-makers.
-Use your power wisely.
+Understand the role of power in effective leadership and use it wisely.

 - Communicate skillfully.
+Communication is so important for leaders.
 Communicate in a way that builds awareness of your needs and your assets.
 If you can’t make others aware of what you can offer and what you need in order to accomplish goals, your networking strategies will be ineffective.

 - Learn to manage conflict.
 Learn skills for resolving conflict.
 When conflict occurs within your network, try to appreciate the opposing view.
 Look for points of mutual agreement.
 Express your position in a way that’s helpful to resolving the conflict.